hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_flexible_server.html.markdown

 * `id` - The ID of the PostgreSQL Flexible Server.

-* `byok_enforcement` - The status showing whether the data encryption is enabled with a customer-managed key.
+* `cmk_enabled` - The status showing whether the data encryption is enabled with a customer-managed key.

 * `fqdn` - The FQDN of the PostgreSQL Flexible Server.